yasinuslu/oneplace/README.md

 ```

 After that you'll see those reactive variables changing when you resize.
 Oneplace is just a tiny package for you to build useful plugins around it.

+Checkout all plugins in `plugins.js` for example you can easily add infinite scrolling to your views with `scroll` plugin.